-Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] Smaller reporting company []

-(Do not check if a smaller

-reporting company)

-Indicate by check mark whe ther the registrant is a sh nell company (as defined in R ule 12b-2 of the Exchange Act).

-Yes No X
+[X] Non-accelerated filer [] Smaller reporting company [] (Do not check if a smaller reporting company) is a shell company (as defined in I Rule 12b-2 of the Exchange Act).
+Yes No X t (Do not check if a smaller reporting company) t is a shell company (as defined in F

-The aggregate market value of the voting and non-voting stock held by non-affiliates of the registrant based on the closing sales price of the Common Stock as reported on the NASDAQ National Market on July 1, 2011, the last business day of the registrant's most recently completed second quarter, was \$502,877,855.
-Shares of the registrant's common stock held by each executive officer and director and by each entity or person that, to the registrant's knowledge, owned 10% or more of registrant's outstanding common stock as of July 1, 2011 have been excluded in that such persons may be deemed to be affiliates of the registrant.
+The aggregate market value of the voting and non-voting stock held by non-affiliates of the registrant based on the closing sales price of the Common Stock as reported on the NASDAQ National Market on June 29, 2012, the last business day of the registrant's most recently completed second quarter, was \$585,921,945.
+Shares of the registrant's common stock held by each executive officer and director and by each entity or person that, to the registrant's knowledge, owned 10% or more of registrant's outstanding common stock as of June 29, 2012 have been excluded in that such persons may be deemed to be affiliates of the registrant.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-The number of shares of the issuer's Common Stock outstanding as of February 17, 2012 was 13,322,962.
+The number of shares of the issuer's Common Stock outstanding as of February 15, 2013 was 13,130,717.